 Hilton – DoubleTree Metropolitan New York City – Hotel Best Price Match Guarantee

 - Hilton Website: Total price, including all fees and taxes: $1,807 – signed in as a member.

 I called Hilton on this one.
 Hilton will not honor this rate because they consider this rate a member-only price.
 Not true.
 You can book this rate even if you are not a member of Travelzoo.
 Hilton also wanted to debate if this was an apple to apple comparison.
 For example, could the rate I received on TravelZoo be canceled?
 Irrelevant because the lowest price on Hilton is a pre-paid non-refundable rate.
-I am still mulling over, taking them to task, and filing a claim to make my point and hold them accountable.
+I am still mulling over, taking them to the task, and filing a claim to make my point and hold them accountable.
 The flip side is I am considering divorcing the Hilton.
 I have had a great 20-year relationship with them that is close to over.
 Hilton’s loyalty program depletes every year, and the points needed for award nights continue to rise.
-The only advantage Hilton currently has is their presence; they are everywhere.
+The only advantage Hilton currently has is its presence; they are everywhere.

 IHG – Crowne Plaza: Times Square Manhattan – Hotel Best Price Match Guarantee